The Critical Distinction

 Steps 7–8: Universe Hub and Summaries

-The Universe Hub is the fan-facing output: an interactive universe compendium that opens in any browser with zero dependencies.
+The Universe Hub is the fan-facing output: an interactive universe compendium that opens in any browser.
 88 NPCs, 171 lore entries, 63 locations, 75 journals, 88 episode pages.
-Search, filter by arc, click through characters.
-A new team member onboards in minutes instead of weeks.
+Narrative summaries are written for all 86 episodes — not recaps, but original prose capturing the emotional weight of each session.

 Step 9: The Correction Cascade